 For more information on going solar, check out the resources available from the U.S. Department of Energy Solar Energy Technologies Office, including the Homeowner’s Guide to Going Solar, which demystifies the installation process.
 This blog post is part of DOE’s Summer of Solar campaign, which lifts up stories of Americans who use solar energy and the communities that are making it easier to go solar.

-Who is the largest solar installer?
+Who is the largest solar company in Australia?

 NSEG – Australia’s Largest Integrated Solar Company*